Francisco Antonio Marín del Valle: Biography

-Francisco Antonio Marin del Valle was baptized in the Villa del Lumbreras, Murcia, Spain, on July 12, 1722.
+Francisco Antonio Marin del Valle was baptized in the Villa del Lumbreras, Murcia, Spanish Empire, on July 12, 1722.
 He was the son of Francisco Marin del Valle and Manuela Saenz de Tejada and brother of Santiago Marín.
 His Paternal grandparents were Mateo Marín del Valle and Catalina Fraile.
 His maternal grandparents were Blas Sáenz de Tejada and María Garcia Baquedano.
 All them were natives and residents of this village.

-When he came to Americas, he settled in Potosí (in modern Bolivia), where he worked in the mines of Charcas.
-Later he emigrated to Mexico, where became a merchant.
+When he came to South America, he settled in Potosí, where he worked in the mines of Charcas.
+Later he emigrated to New Spain, where became a merchant.
 Marín del Valle became mayor of Mexico City and fought in five military conflicts in the Southern New Mexico.
 Since 1743, Del Valle lived in El Paso (city that belonged to Santa Fe de Nuevo Mexico) and between 1754 and 1760 was Governor and Captain General of the Province of New Mexico.

-In 1754, he ordered Spanish engineer and cartographer Bernardo de Miera y Pacheco to make the new map of Southern New Mexico.
+In 1754, he ordered Spanish engineer and cartographer Bernardo de Miera y Pacheco to make a new map of Southern New Mexico.
 His work was the "first accurate and detailed map" of Río Bravo, particularly the part that coincides with New Mexico.

 As the Spanish who lived in New Mexico had no churches, Marin del Valle ordered the construction of one church for them.
 He named the church as Nuestra Señora de la Luz (Our Lady of Light).
 The church was a military chapel.
 That's why the church was called, later, "La Castrense" (The Military).

 Francisco Marin del Valle formed two brotherhoods: Nuestra Señora de la Luz and the Nuestra Señora de Valvanera.

 He was replaced by Mateo Antonio de Mendoza in 1760.